rschristopher/rschristopher.github.io/src/saving/appendix/custom.md

 your own [full node](../sovereignty/level-4.md) for primary verification; external sources are optional and for cross-checking only.
 Never expose your ZPUB publicly.

-??? info "Sync Watch-Only Wallet or Full Node"
+??? info "1.
+Sync Full Node"
     1. Open Sparrow on the Transaction-Manager.
     2. Ensure it's connected to your [full node](../sovereignty/level-4.md).
-    3. Rescan or sync the blockchain if needed.
-    4. Wait for full synchronization.
-    5. Note any unconfirmed transactions.
+    3. Verify latest block hashes with public block explorers.

-??? info "Query Balance for Multisig Addresses"
+??? info "2.
+Query Balance"
-    1. View the total balance in Sparrow on Tails OS.
+    1. View the total balance in Sparrow on Tails OS (Transaction-Manager).
-    2. Break down by confirmed and unconfirmed UTXOs.
-    3. List recent transactions for context.
+    2. List recent transactions for context.
-    4. Calculate available spendable amount (accounting for fees).
+    3. Calculate available spendable amount (accounting for fees).
-    5. Document the balance in your secure logs.

-??? info "Optional: Verify Against Separate Full Node"
+??? info "3.
+Optional: Verify A Separate Full Node"
     1. If using a secondary [full node](../sovereignty/level-4.md), query the same addresses there.
     2. Compare balances and UTXOs for consistency.
     3. Investigate any discrepancies immediately.
-    4. Avoid public block explorers unless absolutely necessary.
-    5. Never input your ZPUB into online tools.

 ---